-Carling and CALM are joining forces to help empower people to have those tricky conversations about everyday struggles on their own terms - as well as help us make improvements to our helpline.
+Starting in 2020, Carling and CALM joined forces for a three-year partnership to help empower people to have those tricky conversations about everyday struggles on their own terms - as well as help us make improvements to our helpline.

 We’ve always believed that going to where men naturally connect with friends, in places where they feel most comfortable - in pubs, on the pitch, online and on your phone - is key to tackling the unease around seeking help when times are tough.

-Carling has access to more men connecting over pints than anyone else in the UK.
-It will mean, over the three-years of the partnership, we can extend our voice right across the country and potentially reach millions of people who may need us but are currently unaware of CALM and its services.
+Carling helped us reach more men connecting over pints right across the UK.
+And it meant, over the three-years of the partnership, we were able to extend our voice right across the country and potentially reach millions of people who may need us but are currently unaware of CALM and its services.

-To help connect mates and communities in our current circumstances, Carling is launching Caring; a social media campaign designed to open conversations, encourage people to look out for each other and be there when they can’t be there.
-We want to help normalise what to some people might feel like tricky conversations about mental health and spread awareness of our life-saving support services.
+We wanted to help normalise what to some people might feel like tricky conversations about mental health and spread awareness of our life-saving support services.

-But we don’t want this partnership to just be about talking about mental health - it’s about delivering greater awareness of what we offer, reaching more people and making it easier to access our helplines.
-Our CEO Simon explains:
+But we didn’t want this partnership to just be about talking about mental health - it was also about delivering greater awareness of what we offer, reaching more people and making it easier to access our helplines.
+Our CEO Simon explained at the time:

 “CALM has always been present in places that you might not expect us to be.
 That’s because mental wellbeing doesn’t exist in a vacuum.
 By being in those areas where mental health issues often go unrecognised or ignored, we open up the conversation to everyone, we move it forward, tackle taboos and, crucially, stop people from reaching crisis point.”